 I live in Portsmouth, so it’s even better for me.

 The first year I went to Victorious I actually lived about a ten-minute walk from the main gate.
 It was great.
 Last year I’d moved about two miles away, still easy.
-So I went again in 2019, for the hat trick.
+So I went again the next year, for the hat trick.
 The only festivals I’ve been to three times each are Glastonbury and Victorious.
 That says a lot.

 Whether you live in Portsmouth or not, Victorious is a great festival to go to and one of my favourites.